-Both regulators have over-pressurization valves (OPVs) installed for safety.
+(OPVs) are installed in the manifolds for safety.
 Because there are no second stages installed there is no way for excess pressure to be released.
 The over-pressurization valve must be in place in the event of a first stage high pressure seat failure to prevent high pressure gas from reaching all of the downstream components.

-An OPV that is releasing pressure indicates a July 2016 © Lamartek, Inc. dba Dive Rite malfunction and the dive should be terminated immediately.
+An OPV that is releasing pressure indicates a malfunction and the dive should be terminated immediately.
 The OPV should be inspected for bubbling during the S-drill at the beginning of the dive.